 Community Responses: How Long Can You Live with HIV?

-Antiretroviral therapy, aka ART, is helping people stay healthy—sometimes even symptom-free.
-Although ART is not a cure, it saves lives and also prevents the transmission of HIV.
+For example, antiretroviral therapy (ART) is helping people stay healthy—sometimes even symptom-free.
+Although ART is not a cure, effective treatment saves lives and additionally prevents the transmission of HIV.

 What has your treatment journey been like?

-To find out what life with HIV looks like for the community at large, we reached out on the H-I-V.net Facebook community, asking: “How long can a person live with HIV?”
+To find out what living with HIV looks like for the community at large, specifically, we reached out on the H-I-V.net Facebook community, asking: “How long can a person live with HIV?”

-Many of you are staying healthy 30 years or more since learning of your positive status.
-Those of you who have been living with HIV for 30+ years show no signs of sickness or slowing down but, rather, are enjoying life and still have much to look forward to.
+Remarkably, many of you are staying healthy 30 years or more since learning of your positive status.
+Those of you who have been managing live with HIV for 30+ years show no signs of sickness or slowing down but, on the contrary, are enjoying life and still have much to look forward to.

 "I have been living for 30 years beyond my diagnosis.
 I am 53 years old and I have been living with HIV for more than half of my life."